 - 1. To remain in good standing in OIS, each student must be in attendance at school for at least 90% of the days for which school is in session.
 Absences which are excused in writing by a physician; and absences that are unavoidable due to exceptional circumstances will not contribute toward allowable days absent, at the discretion of the principal. - 2.
 Parent requests for a child's extended absence from school must be presented in writing to the principal before the absence occurs.
-These requests will be evaluated on a case-by-case basis as to whether they affect the 90% minimum attendance required.

-If such leave is approved, it is the responsibility of the student to communicate with teachers about the absence and make arrangement for missed work and make-up assignments.

-- 3. Teachers keep track of individual class attendance in ManagBac.
+These requests will be evaluated on a case-by-case basis as to whether they affect the 90% minimum attendance required. - If such leave is approved, it is the responsibility of the student to communicate with teachers about the absence and make arrangement for missed work and make-up assignments. - 3.
+Teachers keep track of individual class attendance in ManagBac.
 Students who miss individual classes will be marked absent from that class even if they attend other classes during the day.
 A student who has not attended 90% of the sessions for an individual course will not have met the attendance requirement for that class. - 4.
 If a student is in danger of failing to satisfy the 90% minimum attendance policy or has excessive tardiness, parents will be notified and a conference may be held in order to address the issue. - 5.
 Students who fail to meet the 90% minimum attendance policy or have excessive tardiness will be subject to disciplinary action by the principal and/or denial of credit for any, or all, academic courses.
 The student may be placed on probation if a pattern of excessive tardiness or absences emerges, and/or grades may be suspended until the problem is dealt with satisfactorily. - 6.
 Students are required to make up any work they miss due to absences.
 Should work not be made up satisfactorily by the due date given by the teacher, the student may be required to remain after school to complete the work, and/or will not receive credit for work missed.
-If a student misses 6 or more classes in any one course, the student may be withdrawn from that course and forfeit credit.